avahoffman/urban-weed-genomics/bash/README.md

 low-read samples.
 Low-read samples correlate to low coverage and will lack enough raw reads to contribute to downstream analyses.

+Note: At this point, we started using Stacks 2.62 for its multithreading capabilities.
+Functionality of the previous steps should be the same, however.

 ## Step 5 - `ustacks`

 `ustacks` builds *de novo* loci in each individual sample.
 However, before